 Then, we can calculate a series of operators $\chi_n$:

 The effective operator \thetaeff~ is then expressed in terms of an expansion of the $\chi_n$ operators as follows:

-We arrest the $\chi_n$ series at $n=2$, and the $\hat{\Theta}$ vertex functions are expanded up to third order in perturbation theory, and in Refs. \cite{Coraggio18,Coraggio19a,Coraggio20a} we have tackled the issue of the the convergence of the $\chi_n$ series and of the perturbative expansion of the \tbox, showing that this truncation is substantially satisfying.
-In Fig. 10 of Ref. \cite{Coraggio20c} and Fig. 1 of Ref. \cite{Coraggio20a} they are reported all the diagrams up to second order appearing in the $\hat{\Theta}(\epsilon_0)$ expansion for a one-body operator $\Theta^{\rm 1b}$ and two-body one $\Theta^{\rm 2b}$.
+We arrest the $\chi_n$ series at $n=2$, and the $\hat{\Theta}$ vertex functions are expanded up to third order in perturbation theory, and in Refs. \cite{Coraggio18,Coraggio19a,Coraggio20a} we have tackled the issue of the convergence of the $\chi_n$ series and of the perturbative expansion of the \tbox, showing that this truncation is substantially satisfying.
+Figure 10 of Ref. \cite{Coraggio20c} and Fig. 1 of Ref. \cite{Coraggio20a} show all the diagrams up to second order appearing in the $\hat{\Theta}(\epsilon_0)$ expansion for a one-body operator $\Theta^{\rm 1b}$ and two-body one $\Theta^{\rm 2b}$.